 When someone close to you passes, the last thing you want to think about is which emails need to be sent or how many client tasks need to be completed—and you shouldn’t have to, either.
 That’s where bereavement leave comes in.

 While it’s true that other states don’t have official policies, around 88 percent of employers still offer full-time employees some type of bereavement leave.
-These policies should be included in your employee contract or discussed with an HR representative.
+These policies can usually be found in your contract, employee handbook, or can be discussed with an HR representative.

 Oftentimes, the exact amount of paid time off for bereavement leave depends on both the individual employer and the relationship of the employee to the deceased.
 A common policy across the board is offering three days off for close relatives and five days off for immediate family.
 Occasionally, companies might grant leaves of absence, but that time will be unpaid.
 Personal vacation time or paid time off can be used in lieu of an official bereavement policy.

-The Family and Medical Leave Act is designed to help employees get the additional time off that they need in the face of serious circumstances and provides 12 weeks of unpaid, job-protected leave.
+The Family and Medical Leave Act (FMLA) is designed to help employees get the additional time off that they need in the face of serious circumstances.
+It provides 12 weeks of unpaid, job-protected leave.

-To qualify for the FMLA, you must work at a company for at least 12 months and the company must have more than 50 employees within a 75-mile radius of the workplace.
+To qualify for the FMLA, you must work at a company for at least 12 months and the company must have more than 50 employees who work within a 75-mile radius of the primary workplace.
 Eligible companies include: